greglan/greglan.github.io/pages/system/architectures/branch-processing.md

   branches are not.
 Usefulness: loop-closing branches are all taken except for the last iteration
 * *Compiler based*: compiler makes prediction according to the control structure of the program.
-Information encoded in a special *predict bit* in each branche instruction
+Information encoded in a special *predict bit* in each branch instruction

 ### Dynamic prediction